-The Epson XP-420 ($50) is a bargain-priced multifunction inkjet printer offering entry-level printing, scanning and copying.
-It doesn't have higher-end features such as a duplexer for making two-sided prints, an automatic document feeder (ADF) for copying or scanning multipage documents, or a second paper tray for photo paper.
-But even if you're OK with that tradeoff, you'll still need patience, especially when printing photos.
+The Epson XP-420 is a multifunction inkjet printer offering entry-level printing, scanning and copying.
+It doesn't have higher-end features such as a duplexer for making two-sided prints, an automatic document feeder (ADF) for copying or scanning multipage documents, or a second paper tray for photo paper, but it's a bargain at $50 (or even less with one of our Epson coupon codes).
+Even if you're OK with that tradeoff though, you'll still need to be patient with this model, especially when printing photos.
 The XP-420 is a slowpoke at printing on glossy paper.

 Unlike many other multifunction models, which put the input tray on the front of the unit, the XP-420's input paper tray is on the back of the chassis.
 It’s vertical, folding up against the unit; you lift it upward and tilt it back and then drop in your paper.
 Lift the lid on top of the unit to get to the scanner.

 A control panel on the printer's front angles upward about 45 degrees.
 In the middle of the control panel is a 2.5-inch LCD, which is not a touch screen.
 To its left is a home button, and to the right of it are the rest of the controls.
 These controls are not traditional buttons.
 Rather, the surface is a touch panel, where a light tap on the corresponding icon makes your selection.
 The output tray is below the control panel, with a slide-out arm and a catch that hinges outward.